RogaJ23/Roger_Bluestamp_Portfolio/index.md

 # Modification one

 I added bluetooth module yahoo!
 For this modification, I added a bluetooth module to the arduino.
+This allows the arduino to recieve bluetooth commands, so you can potentially control it with any device as long as it is connected.
+The bluetooth model I used was the HM-10.

 # Final Milestone